 Since twilight visibility analysis indicated that the first likelihood of optical sightings in the United States would occur along and off the U.S. East Coast, arrangements with the Geophysics Research Directorate, AFCRC, were initiated by Dr. John S. Rinehart, Assistant Director, SAO, with Dr. G. R. Miczaika, GRD, to utilize special aerial cameras for this purpose.
 Subsequently, several good photographs were obtained of the last rocket stage and analyzed and measured by Dr. G. Van Biesbroeck, Consultant, SAO.10

-The timing of those arrangements - in anticipation of the first mainland U.S. morning visibility window, which opened on October 9 - and the east coast location of the aerial cameras, is consistent with two known AFCRC-GRD imaging projects, both of which involved different Westinghouse Broadcasting stations in Boston.
-The first, and of primary interest here, employed the Lumicon at Baltimore, which involved WBZ-TV.
-The second one involved radio station WBZ-AM, which transmitted a Morse code signal to aid manual triggering of GRD-operated triangulation cameras located in the Bedford area, yielding photos of Sputnik 1 rocket on October 14 and 15 (Section 4.2).
+Those arrangements are consistent with two known AFCRC-GRD imaging projects, both of which involved different Westinghouse Broadcasting Company (WBC) stations in Boston.
+Of primary interest here, is the one that employed the Lumicon at Baltimore, which involved WBZ-TV.
+The other one involved radio station WBZ-AM, which transmitted a Morse code signal to aid manual triggering of GRD-operated triangulation cameras located in the Bedford area (Section 6.2).

 The exact reason for seeking the participation of a TV broadcaster is unknown, but may have resulted from the need to quickly improvise a tracking system.
-The AFCRC and Bendix-Friez may not have been able to assemble all of the equipment required to make effective use of the Lumicon at Baltimore on short notice.
-Partnering with a TV station provided access to TV cameras, kinescope monitors, film cameras and processing, professional photographers, and engineering support.
+The Lumicon included a video camera and kinescope monitor, but outside assistance may have been required to film the monitor.
+TV broadcasters had the expertise and the equipment to make kinescope film recordings.

 Dr. Jonathan Karas probably was a significant factor in WBZ-TV receiving the invitation.
-He was WBC's Science Editor, and had produced and hosted WBZ-TV's weekly science show, 2000 A.D., for a couple of years.
-The IBM-sponsored program combined "scientific education, dramatic action and showmanship ... designed to help find young men and women interested in science careers."12 That the space age would soon begin was no secret, and WBZ-TV's proximity to the SAO provided an excellent opportunity to stay abreast of developments.
-Evidence that Dr. Karas did so is found in his 1956 Amicus Curiae brief, Scientific Accident Evaluation, which opened with a brief discussion of the plan to launch the first Earth satellite during the upcoming International Geophysical Year, and the applicable physics principles.
+He was WBC's Science Editor, and for a couple of years had produced and hosted WBZ-TV's weekly science show, 2000 A.D.
+The IBM-sponsored program combined "scientific education, dramatic action and showmanship ... designed to help find young men and women interested in science careers."12 That the space age would soon begin was no secret, and Dr. Karas kept abreast of developments.
+His 1956 amicus curiae brief, Scientific Accident Evaluation, opened with a brief discussion of the plan to launch the first artificial satellite during the upcoming International Geophysical Year, and the applicable physics principles.
 During a February 1957 live broadcast of 2000 A.D., the firing of an instrument rocket motor was demonstrated outside the studios.
-His professional credentials, local visibility, and demonstrated interest in spaceflight, made him an obvious person to help organize the attempt to make a motion picture of the first satellite and inform the public of the results.
+His professional credentials, local visibility, and demonstrated interest in spaceflight, made Dr. Karas an obvious choice to help organize the attempt to make a motion picture of the first satellite and inform the public of the results.

-Mr. Chester F. Collier, WBZ-TV Public Affairs Director, produced the Sputnik special.
-Dr. Jonathan Karas assisted in developing the show and served as host.
-Mr. Cahan consulted with Mr. Benjamin Wolfe, Chief Engineer at WJZ-TV Baltimore, on the feasibility of a live broadcast, but ultimately decided to record to film for later broadcast, due to the unfavourable hour of Sputnik's passes, just before dawn.
-Working closely with Ben Wolfe at WJZ-TV were Mr. Joel Chaseman, Program Manager, Mr. Keith McBee, News Editor, and Mr. John A. Kelly Jr., Staff Photographer.5
+Mr. Cahan consulted on the feasibility of a live broadcast with Mr. Benjamin Wolfe, Chief Engineer at WJZ-TV Baltimore, but ultimately decided to record to film for later broadcast, due to the unfavourable hour of Sputnik's passes, which occurred just before dawn.
+Working closely with Ben Wolfe at WJZ-TV were Mr. Joel Chaseman, Program Manager, Mr. Keith McBee, News Editor, and Mr. John A. Kelly Jr., Staff Photographer.5 Reporting on the successful project, Westinghouse News paid special tribute to John Kelly, including career highlights:

-In an article on the successful project, Westinghouse News hailed "the untiring efforts" of John Kelly in bringing about "one of TV's biggest news scoops".
-He was born on November 6, 1926, and died on January 4, 1977.
+John Kelly was born on November 6, 1926, and died on January 4, 1977.
 He worked at WJZ for over 25 years.
-John Kelly lived at 1710 Hartsdale Rd. in Baltimore City, MD when he filmed Sputnik 1 rocket.
-Westinghouse News reported highlights of his career to that time:
+He lived at 1710 Hartsdale Rd. in Baltimore City, MD when he filmed Sputnik 1 rocket.

 For John Kelly, the news scoop was the high spot in a photographic career that started in 1942 at Glenn L. Martin.